xu-yuan1/openvino-docs/pages/openvino_docs_install_guides_install_dev_tools.rst

 	pip install openvino-dev[tensorflow2,onnx]

-.. note:: For TensorFlow, use the ``tensorflow2`` value as much as possible.
+.. note:: Model Optimizer support for TensorFlow 1.x environment has been deprecated.
+Use TensorFlow 2.x environment to convert both TensorFlow 1.x and 2.x models.
+Use the ``tensorflow2`` value as much as possible.
 The ``tensorflow`` value is provided only for compatibility reasons.

 Step 5.
 Verify the Installation
 -------------------------------